Providing dyslexia assessment and support services

 Ruth has over 20 years experience as a specialist teacher and has worked a hypnotherapist since 2012.
 She is the first point of contact if you would like to discuss the services offered through rightmind.life.

-Ruth has supported adults with learning difficulties and mental health issues, further and higher education students as well as children, and adults in the workplace.
-Her largely pictorial book, Inside-out, is about understanding and supporting people experiencing dyslexia.
+Ruth has worked in the nursing profession, supported adults with learning difficulties and mental health issues, further and higher education students as well as children, and adults in the workplace.
 Ruth founded and was a director of Dyslexia Rooms at Chelmsford (2006-2014) and has worked as a school SENDCo (KS1-2).
 She was Principal of Dyslexia Action’s Chelmsford Learning Centre (2014-2016) and presented CCR’s talk show, Life-Matters, with topics related to dyslexia, health and range of other issues (2016-2017).
 Ruth publishes educational and therapeutic videos through YouTube.

-Ruth is a member of the National Hypnotherapy Society (NHS), approved by The Royal College of Nursing.
-She is DSB checked, insured and belongs to the professional associations for teaching (PATOSS) and hypnotherapy (The National Hypnotherapy Society).
+Ruth is a member of the National Hypnotherapy Society (NHS), DSB checked, and belongs to the professional associations for teaching (PATOSS)

 Ruth Gravelle: BA (Hons), OCR Dip SpLD, NLP Practitioner, Dip Hyp CS, QHHT Practitioner and Reiki Master.